tvanantwerp/tomvanantwerp.com/src/essays/losing-50lbs.md

 By eating very few carbs and only eating during a narrow time window, I could keep insulin lower and make it easier for my body to access stored fat for energy.
 My metabolic rate, as measured by by a resting energy expenditure test in early 2020, is a perfectly normal 1,714 calories per day—exactly where it should be for a person my size and age.
 I lost weight, and never went through extreme hunger, weakness, tiredness, or cold that accompanies a downregulated metabolism.

+(Another benefit: I used to have [GERD](https://en.wikipedia.org/wiki/Gastroesophageal_reflux_disease) symptoms, and after going on keto they vanished.)

 ### Tracking the Data

 I wouldn't have done well at either keto or fasting without tracking my data.
 Knowing what I'm eating, when, and how my weight responded was critical.